ctrl-alt-dot/learning-repo/README.md

 # learning-repo
-Learning about Git and GitHub.
+Learning about Git and GitHub.<br>
-This is my first Git Repository.
+This is my first Git Repository.<br>
-Author - Subhradeep Bhowmik
+Author - Subhradeep Bhowmik<br>